iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.

 Personality: High Achiever, Analytical, Self-directed, Individualist.
 I am a person who knows what it takes to achieve mastery!.
-Friends and colleagues often describe my communication style as precise and exact, reflecting my analytical and structured approach to problem-solving
+Friends and colleagues often describe my communication style as precise and exact, reflecting my analytical and structured approach to problem-solving.

+Here is an article that I wrote and which I can relate to https://medium.com/@iamakshayrao44/changes-in-brain-after-preparing-for-competitive-exams-70b26c01b25e

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements